devzendo/transputer-emulator/README.md

 NodeServer - the client and server portions of the node server and its protocol definition.
-The server runs on your host computer (i.e. under Windows, Linux, Mac OS X etc.) and the client runs under T800 emulation as part of your application.
+The server runs on your host computer (i.e. under Windows, Linux, Mac OS X etc.).
+The client runs under T800 emulation as part of your application; it's an assembly language include file.

 Emulator - the T800 emulator.